vnwal001/MyTestFolder/HW1-report.md

 *What happened when you removed the outer parentheses from the code?
 Why?*

+When I remove the parenthesis from the code, it breaks with an error.
+It breaks because without the parenthesis you cannot write the code in multiple line.

 ## Observable and Vega-Lite

 *What happens when you replace `markCircle()` with `markSquare()`?*